RedBearLab/nRF51822-Arduino/README.md

 How It Works
 ============

 The RBL nRF51822 board supports loading firmware using USB MSD (Mass Storage Device) method by default.
-However, to have better user experience as tradition coding, compiling and uploading firmware using Arduino IDE, we create a bootloader that makes USB CDC method.
+However, to have better user experience as traditional coding, compiling and uploading firmware style using the Arduino IDE, we created a bootloader that makes use USB CDC method to upload firmware.

-The board uses Ardino Leonardo upload style, when you press "upload" in the Arduino, it will open the USB virtual serial port using 1200bps, the USB chip on the RBL nRF51822 board will reset the nRF51822 chip and it will enter the bootloader, the bootloader will wait commands and data from your Arduino IDE, and upgrade its application area in the flash.
+The board is similar to Ardino Leonardo upload style, when you press "upload" in the Arduino, it will open the USB virtual serial port using 1200bps, the USB chip on the RBL nRF51822 board will reset the nRF51822 chip and it will enter the bootloader, the Arduino IDE will repoen the serial port at 115200bps and the bootloader will wait commands and data from your the Arduino IDE, and upgrade its application area in the flash.

 How to Play